Ray Perkins: Coaching career

 After one year out of football, working in real estate, Perkins was hired as a receivers coach at Mississippi State University.

 Perkins next coached in the NFL as an assistant for the New England Patriots (1974–1977) and San Diego Chargers (1978) before becoming head coach of the New York Giants from 1979 to 1982.
 In his third season, he led the Giants to the playoffs for the first time in 18 years.
 Although this would be his only winning season, he helped build the team that his successor, Hall of Famer Bill Parcells, won two Super Bowls with in 1986 and 1990.
 Perkins hired future NFL head coaches Parcells, Bill Belichick (member of the NFL 100th Anniversary All-Time Team), and Romeo Crennel as young assistants.
 He was the first NFL coach for future Most Valuable Player and Hall of Fame linebacker Lawrence Taylor, who Perkins personally scouted before selecting Taylor in the draft, and future Super Bowl Most Valuable Player Phil Simms.
 Parcells and Belichick consider Perkins a mentor, and Parcells has said Perkins was the only reason he was in pro football.

-When Bryant retired after the 1982 season, Perkins took on the daunting task of succeeding him at Alabama.
+When Bryant retired after the 1982 season, Perkins took on the daunting task of succeeding him at Alabama; he was hired with three games to coach for the Giants.
 He coached the Crimson Tide for four years from 1983 to 1986, compiling a record of 32–15–1.
 However, he went 5–6 in 1984, the school's first losing season since 1957, the year before Bryant arrived in Tuscaloosa.
 His teams never won more than four games in SEC play.
 Although he went to three bowl games and won them all during his tenure, it was far short of what Alabama fans had come to expect.
 Increasing pressure from boosters and alumni at Alabama made Perkins receptive to a lucrative contract offer from the Tampa Bay Buccaneers after the 1986 Alabama season.